christian-vigh-phpclasses/AssociativeArray/README.md

 # NOTICE #

-You may find the list of methods contained in this class a little bit poor and you will be true : I wanted to have a class that exactly fits my day-to-day needs, and nothing more.
+You may find the list of methods contained in this class a little bit poor and you will be true : I wanted to have a class that exactly fits my day-to-day needs, and nothing more (the day-to-day needs in question were very basic).

 However, if you have additional needs, you can freely add the methods of your choice or simply contact me to provide a new version ; I will be happy to enrich this class based on your suggestions.